MCZbase/MCZbase/documentation/README.md

 Use semantic tags instead of roles whenever possible.

-Use the following top level structure for search/results pages.
+Search/Results pages MUST use the following top level structure.
 This structure, with appropriate styling on the overlay div allows the overlay to cover the search form and results grid without covering the navigation header and footer elements of the page.

 	<div id="overlaycontainer" style="position: relative;">
 		<main id=”content’>